Tularemia

 Situation in Austria

-In 2022, 35 cases of human disease were reported in Austria, 23 of which were in Lower and Upper Austria alone (see annual statistics on notifiable infectious diseases).
-Tularemia was confirmed in 9 animals in brown hares in 2023.
-Since 2018, an endemic occurrence of tularaemia in brown hares has also been detected in western Austria, with an increased number of positive hares being reported, mainly from Salzburg.
+In 2024, 24 cases of disease in humans were reported in Austria (as at 17 April 2024, see annual statistics on notifiable infectious diseases).
+In brown hares, tularaemia was confirmed in eight animals in the first half of 2024.
+Since 2018, an endemic occurrence of tularaemia in brown hares has also been detected in western Austria, with frequent submissions of positive hares mainly from Salzburg.
 In November 2023, tularaemia was detected for the first time in a hare in Carinthia.

 Specialized information